Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Florida Atlantic and its opponents have combined to put up more than 49.5 points in four of 11 games this season.

-- Florida Atlantic's games this season have gone over 49.5 points four of 11 times.
+- Middle Tennessee's games have gone over 49.5 points in six of 10 chances this season.

-- In 60% of Middle Tennessee's games this season (6/10), the teams combined to score more than Saturday's total of 49.5.

-- The combined points per game average of the two teams, 56.2, is 6.7 points above Saturday's over/under.
+- The combined points per game average of the two teams, 56.2, is 6.7 points greater than Saturday's over/under.

-- This contest's over/under is 2.7 points fewer than the 52.2 these two squads combine to give up per game in 2021.

-- Owls games this season feature an average total of 53.1 points, a number 3.6 points higher than Saturday's over/under.

 - The 49.5-point total for this game is 7.3 points below the 56.8 points per game average total in Blue Raiders games this season.